-Trees will only be treated for pest problems as a last resort and/or as required.
-Before fertilizing a tree, a need must be established based on soil testing, the age of the tree, and location.
-If it determined that a tree requires fertilizers, follow the industry recommended amount and process for applying these fertilizers specific to the tree being fertilized.
-For more information, refer to Clemson Cooperative Extension cut sheet - Fertilizing Trees & Shrubs' (document title hyperlinked) "Fertilizing Trees & Shrubs' was prepared by Bob Polomski, Extension Consumer Horticulturist; Donald L. Ham, Extension Urban Forestry Specialist; and Debbie Shaughnessy, HGIC Information Specialist, Clemson University.
+Trees will only be treated for pest problems as the last resort or as required.
+Before fertilizing a tree, a need must be established based on soil testing, the age of the tree, and its location.
+If it is determined that a tree requires fertilizers, follow the industry-recommended amount and process for applying these fertilizers specific to the tree being fertilized.
+For more information, refer to Clemson Cooperative Extension cut sheet - Fertilizing Trees & Shrubs (document title hyperlinked) "Fertilizing Trees & Shrubs" was prepared by Bob Polomski, Extension Consumer Horticulturist; Donald L. Ham, Extension Urban Forestry Specialist; and Debbie Shaughnessy, HGIC Information Specialist, Clemson University.
+Revised by Joey Williamson, HGIC Horticulture Information Specialist, Clemson University.
 (New 05/99.
 Revised 10/04).